MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-feature-pin-reset.md

 1. In the **Name** field type **Web Sign In Allowed URLs** and optionally provide a description for the configuration.
 Click Next.

 1. On the Configuration settings page, click **Add** to add a custom OMA-URI setting.
-Provide the following information for the custom settings
+Provide the following information for the custom settings:

     - **Name:** Web Sign In Allowed URLs
     - **Description:** (Optional) List of domains that are allowed during PIN reset flows.